Create-Lua/Cadmium-Squared/README.md

 # Cadmium²
-Cadmium gtag mod installer but in WinForms instead of Lua (OG Cadmium) or Python (Cadmium Refined)
+Cadmium Gorilla Tag mod installer but in WinForms instead of Lua (OG Cadmium) or Python (Cadmium Refined)